mathsnow/mathsnow.github.io/Computer Architecture and Design/_posts/2022-04-03-Conditional-Execution-M3.md

 Individual conditional branches are totally supported in thumb.
 This means you can put a condition code after a branch command and it will branch under the condition just like it does in the ARM instruction set.

-For example, the code below branches if *r1* equals *r2*:
+For example, the code below does the same thing as the first code snippet for ARM set:

 {% highlight armasm %}
 CMP r1 , r2
-BEQ target
-target:
+BLE exit
+CMP r2 , r3
+BLE exit
+MOV r4 , r5
+exit:
 {% endhighlight %}

 #### 2. Using an *IT* block